 As a first grader, I had a crush on a pretty little girl with deep brown eyes.
 I got over it, but when I was in fourth grade we moved to a different neighborhood (same school however.)
 Now I lived just down the block from the girl, and so I saw her often, playing in front of her pink house.
 She lived there with her grandmother, mother and sisters.
 This was a little unusual in the fifties, still, I never gave it much thought.
-In junior high the girl "blossomed", and she received a lot of attention from the older boys.
+In junior high the girl ‘blossomed’ and she received a lot of attention from the older boys.
 I watched from afar.
-In senior high she was one of "those" girls, whatever that meant.
+In senior high she was one of ‘those’ girls, whatever that meant.
 I hardly noticed her at all.
 The pink house always seemed to have guys hanging around.

 Years later, she worked at the same place I did.
 She still lived at the pink house.
 She was not a girl anymore, and had probably spent a few-too-many nights at the neighborhood bar.
-Later still, my father moved out of his house and I went back to get it ready for sale.
-The pink house down the block was still pink; there was a new generation of boys hanging out.
+Later still, my father had moved out of his house and I went back to get it ready for sale.
+The pink house down the block was still there, still pink.
+There was a new generation of boys hanging out.

 I wonder about this.
 Our lives started out the same, but somehow she never made the break to a life of her own, a life away from that pink house.